AY2324S2-CS2103T-T09-4/tp/docs/UserGuide.md

 Adds a new team with the specified team name to the specified tutorial class.

-Format: `/add_team module/MODULE class/TUTORIAL name/TEAM_NAME [size/TEAM_SIZE]`
+Format: `/add_team module/MODULE class/TUTORIAL team/TEAM_NAME [size/TEAM_SIZE]`

 - An optional team size can be specified to apply a size restriction on the team.
 - Team size must be a positive integer.
 Any invalid inputs (non-numeric, negative integers) returns an error.
-- Two teams are equal if they have the same name and belong to the same tutorial (i.e no tutorial should have more than 1 team with the same name).
+- Two teams are equal if they have the same name and belong to the same tutorial (i.e no tutorial should have more than 1 team with the same name), irregardless of size.
 - If the module code does not exist, it returns an error.
 - If the tutorial class within that module code does not exist, it returns an error.
+- If the team already exists in that tutorial class, it returns an error.
 - If no parameters are specified, it returns an error.

 Expected output: